FLUE GAS VELOCITY AND RISK OF SPITTING

 ADVANTAGES OF THE 45 DEGREE HIGH VELOCITY PATTERN

-Applying the PennguardTM Block Lining System in the 45 Degree High Velocity Pattern significantly reduces operating and maintenance costs.
-Additionally, this technology will reduce emissions and minimize the risk of harmful stack liquid discharge ("spitting").
+Applying the HadekTM Block Lining System in the 45 Degree High Velocity Pattern will minimize the risk of harmful stack liquid discharge ("spitting").

 For additional cost saving and emissions reduction, power plant owners should consider our other innovative ideas: